 Facilitated by professionals in their field, the FBA Peer Discussion Group Program is a great way to gather with peers, share common problems and experiences, and to learn how to deal with unique situations facing a family business.
 Only one participant per group from each industry segment is allowed in order to avoid competitive concerns.
 To promote camaraderie and trust, enrollment is designed for a designated individual (not meant for a company to send different people at different times).
 Enrollment in a group is limited to Chamber members.

-Women2Women, managed by the Greater Reading Chamber Alliance, encourages women to create connections, gain knowledge, open doors and build strategic alliances, and much more.
-Our goal is to create more women leaders in Berks County by providing a forum where women from diverse backgrounds can learn, share ideas and mentor each other.
+Women2Women, a special program of the Greater Reading Chamber Alliance, encourages women to create connections, gain knowledge, open doors and build strategic alliances, and much more.
+Our goal is to develop more women leaders in Berks County by providing a forum where women from diverse backgrounds can learn, share ideas and mentor each other.

 Lean In Circles (Fee Required)